Sample Flight Itinerary for Visa: Editable Templates

 For a visiting family visa, clarity matters.
 A clean, direct route is easier to accept than an itinerary that hops through unrelated cities.

-An applicant flying out of Mumbai on a tight timeline should avoid a chain of short connections that looks fragile.
-A simple route with a longer buffer reads more credible and is easier to explain if asked.
+An applicant flying out of Mumbai on a tight timeline should avoid a chain of short connections that may create an operationally risky plan.
+A simple route with a longer buffer is easier to execute and explain.

 If you need stronger documentation for a specific consulate request, use verifiable itineraries that include a clear reference and the following details in a consistent layout, then keep your supporting documents aligned so your file stays stable while you wait for visa approval.